-For the third year, NYU Steinhardt’s Department of Occupational Therapy had a booth in the Expo.
+For the fourth year in a row, NYU Steinhardt OT had a booth in the Expo.
 Alumni and current students stopped by to say hello, reconnect with the department, and show their NYU OT pride by wearing our popular NYU OT Alumni, Supporter, and Students badges.

 Kristie Patten Koenig, Associate Professor

 -Short Course 122 – Senses & Sensibilities: Experiencing, Recognizing, and Providing Support for Sensory Issues from Autistic and Practitioner Viewpoint (With Stephen Shore Ed.D., Adelphi University)

 –Plenary: Autistic Individuals as Equal Partners in Occupational Therapy Research

 Yael Goverover.
 Associate Professor